AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 Move `AndroidM2R_1X_X-signed.apk` to a location such as the Downloads folder of the Android device.
 4. Disconnect the Android device, and open the device's file explorer app.
 Locate and open `AndroidM2R_1X_X-signed.apk`.
 This should prompt you to install the application; after this point it should behave like any other app.

+If for some reason, you are not able to access your phone, you can use the adb (android-debug-bridge) instead:
+1. On your phone, make sure, that developer options are enabled.
+If they aren't move to the `About Phone` section, search for your build number, and click on it 7 times.
+2. Plug in your phone via a USB-cable, go to the developer settings, enable the `USB Debugging` option and trust your Computer.
+3. Install the adb package.
+The name is different from distro to distro, so search your local package manager for `adb` or `android-tools`.
+4. Open a terminal and type `adb devices`.
+This should show your phone.
+If it does, type `adb install [path-to-apk]`.